justin-r-wong/wine-analysis-project/README.md

-# Comparing Alcohol Content in Red and White Wines : STAT-201-Group-Project-23
+# Comparing Alcohol Content in Red and White Wines:

-Wine Quality Data Set: https://archive.ics.uci.edu/ml/datasets/Wine+Quality

 ## Introduction